 Additionally, the nursing home will be prohibited by law from discriminating against, transferring or discharging your loved one because a complaint was filed.
 The nursing home can lose its license if it does so.

 File your report.

 Once you have your information collected, you should file the report right away with APS.
 You can file a report in one of two ways:

 In addition to filing a report with APS, you can and should file a complaint with the West Virginia Long-Term Care Ombudsman Program.
-Call 1-800-834-0598 or check out the online ombudsman directory to get the contact information for your local ombudsman.
+Call 1-800-834-0598 or check out the ombudsman directory on the West Virginia Bureau of Senior Services site to get the contact information for your local ombudsman.

 A copy of your report to APS may be sent to: